MieczyslawFrontDev/homepage/README.md

 This site is about me so You can know me better :)
 I inclucde some information about my adventure with programming and passions too.
-If You want get to know each other and talk about front-end send me message necessarily through the form.
+If You want get to know each other and talk about front-end send me message necessarily through the form !

 ## Demo

 https://mieczyslawfrontdev.github.io/homepage/

-# Technologies
+## Technologies

-HTML
+1. HTML
-CSS
+2. CSS
-JavaScript
+3. JavaScript
-Flexbox
+4. Flexbox
-BEM
+5. BEM
-ES6+ (feature)
+6. ES6+ (feature)